Jose Quisocala

 About

 The bank’s principle is simple: children whose parents can’t afford to feed them or send them to school can collect waste from local households, shops, and businesses.
 When they bring the waste to the bank, they receive money on their debit card, which allows them to feed themselves and attend school.
-Banco del Estudiante Bartselena then sells the waste to recycling companies.
+Banco del Estudiante Bartselana then sells the waste to recycling companies.

 Work